rohanmr/Track-List-App/README.md

 # Track-List-App

 Download the code.

-Open in VS Code and Run by following the Commands.
+Open in VS Code.

+Run by following the Commands.

 ## Steps: